Jordan-Lab-University-of-Washington/.github/profile/README.md

-## Jordan Lab at the University of Washington
+# Jordan Lab at the University of Washington

+Issues should be sent to kvhuynh820@gmail.com
 <!--

 **Here are some ideas to get you started:**